 It is the duty of the Mining Commissioner to hear and determine all questions, disagreements, matters or claims arising out of the application of the Mining Act and the regulations.
-Most disagreements never reach the Mining Commissioner and are resolved between parties, or with the assistance of the Department of Energy and Mines Recorder.
+Most disagreements never reach the Mining Commissioner and are resolved between parties, or with the assistance of the Department of Natural Resources and Energy Development Recorder.
 When disagreements cannot be resolved at that level, the issue is raised to the Mining Commissioner for review and a decision.

 The Mining Commissioner has the powers, privileges and immunities of a commissioner under the province’s Inquiries Act.
 The Mining Commissioner normally conducts a hearing in a manner similar to the procedures of the courts, including such steps as what may or may not be entered into evidence, and issuing summonses for witnesses.
 When disputes go before the Mining Commissioner, typically both sides in the dispute are represented by lawyers.